matplo/pyjetty/pyjetty/alice_analysis/README.md

 2. Post-processing: Perform analysis on the ensemble distributions, and plot final histograms.

-The processing machinery is contained in the `process`:
+The processing machinery is contained in:
   - `process/base`: Contains several shared common classes
       - the root base class: `base.py`
       - the processing base class: `process_base.py`